d3liaa/test/Events_Guidelines.md

 ## NOIEvents in the Open Data Hub
 The first thing to do is to go on the [databrowser's NOIEvents page](https://databrowser.opendatahub.testingmachine.eu/dataset/table/tourism/v1/EventShort)

-This is the page for the NOI Events.To be able to edit events and add records you will have to login first.
+This is the page for the NOI Events.
+To be able to edit events and add records you will have to login first.
 ![SS_1_Login ](https://user-images.githubusercontent.com/101118017/223667128-db4e61f1-0828-4130-abc3-80460b87e12f.png)

 Then to add a record you can click the button on the top left, or to edit an already existing record you can click on the button with the pen.